ministryofjustice/laa-court-data-ui/README.md

 ## Development

-To run the app locally you will need to run both a rails server and webpack dev server.
+To run the app locally you can generally use just `rails server`, however optional components can be run depending on your needs.

-You can do this in two different terminals
+Run separate servers per terminal
 ```
-# in one terminal
+# terminal-1
-rails s
+rails server

-# in another terminal
+# terminal-2 (assets server - this may not be needed?!)
 bin/webpack-dev-server

+# terminal-3 (fake adaptor API - see below)
+rackup fake_adaptor.ru
 ```

-or using a single terminal and foreman
+or using a single terminal and foreman and includes fake API server
 ```
 foreman start -f Procfile.dev